KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 Exception in thread "main" kotlinx.serialization.json.JsonDecodingException: Unexpected JSON token at offset 60: Encountered an unknown key 'language'.
 You can enable 'ignoreUnknownKeys' property in 'Json {}' builder to ignore unknown keys.
 ```

-> 'ignoreUnknownKeys' feature is explained in [Ignoring Unknown Keys section](#ignoring-unknown-keys)

 <!--- TEST LINES_START -->

+> 'ignoreUnknownKeys' feature is explained in the [Ignoring Unknown Keys section](#ignoring-unknown-keys) section.

 ### Defaults are encoded